Action Research

 Nourishing the framework with actively researching new data

-The information we perceive and validate is organized into a grid structure based on two established methods of mapping aliveness:
+Teresa Zimmermann's framework The Core organizes the information we perceive into a grid structure based on two established methods of mapping aliveness:

 1. The developmental nature of scales (such as temperature or speed).